rohitdasu/projectmate/README.md

 Find people who have the same vision as you do and contribute for building amazing products.

 ## Demo
-Check out the website: [https://project-mate.vercel.app](https://project-mate.vercel.app)
+Check out the web app: [https://project-mate.vercel.app](https://project-mate.vercel.app)

 ## Connect with us
 As a community, we always encourage people to share their thoughts and ideas.
 Do you want to talk to us?
 Join our Discord server by clicking the badge below.